eclipse-cbi/p2repo-sbom/docs/cli-guide.md

 # Command Line SBOM Generation

-The CBI p2 SBOM Generator supports command line invocation via the CBI p2 SBOM Application.
+The CBI p2 SBOM Generator supports command-line invocation via the CBI p2 SBOM Application.
-Most command line options passed to the application are forwarded directly to the generator.
+Most command-line options passed to the application are forwarded directly to the generator.
 The generator options are described first, followed by a description of the application options.

 ## Repository Inputs